sirbastiano/API/README.md

 # FastAPI Inference API

-This project provides a FastAPI-based API to upload a weight file and an architecture file, run an inference script (`inference.py`), and return the results.
+This project provides a FastAPI-based API to upload a single model file, run an inference script (`inference.py`), and return the results.

 ## Features

-- Accepts two file uploads via a `POST` request:
+- Accepts a single file upload via a `POST` request:
-  - **Weight file** (e.g., `.pth` or similar).
-  - **Architecture file** (e.g., model definition or pkl).
+  - **Model file** (e.g., a complete file containing both weights and architecture).
-- Executes the `inference.py` script with the uploaded files.
+- Executes the `inference.py` script with the uploaded file.
 - Returns the inference results or an error message.

 ## Requirements